-mu-ppdu-end This attribute delineates the end of an MU PPDU.
+vht-mu-ppdu-end This attribute delineates the end of a VHT MU PPDU.
 See NOTE 3 and

 NOTE 4.

-mu-user-respond The preceding frame or A-MPDU is part of an MU PPDU and is addressed
+vht-mu-user-respond The preceding frame or A-MPDU is part of a VHT MU PPDU and is addressed

 to a user from which an immediate response is expected.
 See